-For the photo-DSC experiments (Figure 5), 22 μmol/g of PI was mixed with a standard organic matrix for dental composites (D3MA/UDMA/ Bis-GMA 1:1:1) (Figure 6).
-The measurements were carried out under a continuous nitrogen flow with a blue LED dental lamp provided by Ivoclar Vivadent AG (Bluephase C8, 430-490 nm) and the resulting photo-DSC curves are displayed in Figure 5.
+For the photo-DSC experiments (Figure 4), 22 μmol/g of PI was mixed with a standard organic matrix for dental composites (D3MA/UDMA/Bis-GMA 1:1:1, Figure 5).
+The measurements were carried out under a continuous nitrogen flow with a blue LED dental lamp provided by Ivoclar Vivadent AG (Bluephase C8, 430-490 nm) and the resulting photo-DSC curves are displayed in Figure 4.
 As expected, the phosphorous-based PI MAPO performed very poorly under the used conditions.
-The germaniumbased PI MGe shows similar reactivity as BAPO and the commercial CQ/DMAB PI system, but, by using the bisacylgermanium compound 1, a very good photopolymerization under visible light conditions can be achieved, even better than with the CQ/DMAB system.
+The germanium-based PI MGe shows similar reactivity as BAPO and the commercial CQ/DMAB PI system, but by using the bisacylgermanium compound 1 a very good photopolymerization under visible light conditions can be achieved, even better than with the CQ/DMAB system.

-Steady-State Photolysis and Photobleaching
+Steady State Photolysis and Photobleaching

-For the SSP, two tested PIs (1 and BAPO) were dissolved in acetonitrile to show an initial absorption of 0.5 at 365 nm.
-The solutions were irradiated with an LED light source (365 nm;
+For the steady state photolysis (SSP), two tested PIs (1 and BAPO) were dissolved in acetonitrile to show an initial absorption of 0.5 at 365 nm.
+The solutions were irradiated with an LED light source